HN-lab/PyEcho/README.md

 : This is the cell corresponding the first row of the grid and next column after the grid.
 In this cell, one must specify the name of the reagent.
 The volumes of this particular reagent to be dispensed in each of the wells need to be entered in the adjacent multi-well plate grid.

 3. **Source Plate Name**
 : This is the cell adjacent to the reagent name.
 This entry is essential for using the Echo liquid dispenser.
 It helps the machine to identify the plate type and the liquid composition for accurate calibration from which the reagent has to be picked.
-More information about the Source Plate Types can be found on the [official website](https://www.labcyte.com/documentation/ECHO65XT_HTML5/Content/PROJECTS/ECHO65XT_UG/CONTENT/c_Labware.htm) of Labcyte. <br> _Structure of source plate name: No. of wells + plate specs.\_liquid type\_key feature\_other features_ <br> _Example 1: 384PP\_AQ\_BP (384-well+polypropylene \_ aqueous\_buffer)_
+More information about the Source Plate Types can be found on the [official website](https://www.labcyte.com/documentation/ECHO65XT_HTML5/Content/PROJECTS/ECHO65XT_UG/CONTENT/c_Labware.htm) of Labcyte. <br> <span style="color:SkyBlue"> _Structure of source plate name: No. of wells + plate specs.\_liquid type\_key feature\_other features_ <br> _Example 1: 384PP\_AQ\_BP (384-well+polypropylene \_ aqueous\_buffer)_ </span>

 4. **Source Well Number**
 : This is the column adjacent to the source plate name.
 This entry is also essential for using the Echo liquid dispenser.
 It helps the machine to identify the well number from which the reagent has to be picked.